C-segment: 1980s

 The Ford Escort Mk3 went on sale in the autumn of 1980, replacing the rear-wheel-drive saloon format of the Mk2 with a hatchback and front-wheel drive.
 (A saloon version called the Ford Orion was added in 1983.)
 Only in 1983 was the Austin Allegro replaced by the Austin Maestro hatchback.
 In 1984, the Vauxhall Astra Mk2 hatchback/estate/cabriolet was released, alongside a saloon version called the Vauxhall Belmont.

 The first significant Japanese-designed compact car in the UK was the 1981 Triumph Acclaim, a licensed version of the four-door Honda Ballade with a Honda-designed engine.
 The Acclaim was replaced in 1984 by the Rover 200.
 In late 1985 the Peugeot 309 became the first Peugeot to be built in the UK at the Ryton plant.

 1990s

+VW Group introduced C-segment cars sharing various generations of its Volkswagen Group A platform under the Volkswagen, SEAT, Audi and Škoda brands.

 Ford began the 1990s by replacing its 10-year-old Escort (and the Orion saloon version) with the Ford Escort MkV.
 In 1998, the European version of the Escort was replaced by the global Ford Focus MkI model.

 General Motors released the Vauxhall Astra Mk3 update in 1991 and the all-new Astra Mk4 in 1998.

 Rover Group introduced the Rover 200 Mk2 in 1989.
 The Rover 200 Mk3 was introduced in 1995, replacing the Honda Concerto-based Mk2 with a UK-designed car.